Azure/batch-shipyard/docs/95-low-priority-considerations.md

 a resize error will be logged, but the allocation will continue such as continuing with SSH user provisioning and data ingress.
-* An SSH user is recommended to be provisioned so commands that rely on SSH access for low-priority nodes such as `pool udi` are able to be run.
+* An SSH user is recommended to be provisioned so commands that rely on SSH access for low-priority nodes such as `pool images update` are able to be run.

 ### Command Behavior
 * Certain commands may timeout and fail with low priority nodes.
 As nodes can be pre-empted at any time, commands that rely on interacting with the node such as direct SSH access, task termination, etc. may not complete successfully.
-* `pool udi` command will only run as a Batch job if a compute pool is completely comprised of dedicated nodes.
+* `pool images update` command will only run as a Batch job if a compute pool is completely comprised of dedicated nodes.
 For pools with any low-priority nodes, images will be updated individually on each node via SSH, thus requiring an SSH user to be active and allocated on the nodes.